Discordin-moniosaajat/SalaKonna/README.md

 (An [npm-package](https://www.npmjs.com/package/random-word-slugs/v/0.0.3) is utilized in the creation of the pseudonyms. )

-Alternatively if you think you message might contain something that may cause other users to feel anxiety or other unpleasant feelings you can use: /toggletw command before you use the /post command to switch channels where your message will be sent.
+Alternatively if you think your message might contain something that may cause other users to feel anxiety or other unpleasant feelings you can use: /toggletw command before you use the /post command to switch channels where your message will be sent.

 ![slashCommand-Toggletw](https://user-images.githubusercontent.com/98490914/204336894-d866a208-670d-4986-bea3-a7dc0a71a42b.png)